Uterus didelphys: Management

 Patients with a double uterus may need special attention during pregnancy as premature birth and malpresentation are common.
 Cesarean section was performed in 82% of patients reported by Heinonen.

-Uterus didelphys, in certain studies, has also been found associated with higher rate of infertility, miscarriage, intrauterine growth retardation, and postpartum bleed.
+Uterus didelphys, in certain studies, has also been found associated with higher rate of infertility, miscarriage, intrauterine growth restriction, and postpartum bleed.

 Epidemiology

 In the United States, uterus didelphys is reported to occur in 0.1–0.5% of women.
 It is difficult to know the exact occurrence of this anomaly, as it may go undetected in the absence of medical and reproductive complications.

 Multiple pregnancy

 A number of twin gestations have occurred where each uterus carried its pregnancy separately.
 There have only been about 100 cases worldwide of a woman with a double uterus being pregnant in both wombs at the same time.
 Prior to 2005 only 11 cases had been reported worldwide.
+It is possible that the deliveries occur at different times, thus the delivery interval could be days or even weeks.

-Maricia Tescu of Iasi, Romania, gave birth to a premature son on December 11, 2004.
+Maricia Tescu of Iași, Romania, gave birth to a premature son on December 11, 2004.
 Her second baby boy was born via C-section at full term 59 days later, in early February 2005.

 On February 26, 2009, Sarah Reinfelder of Sault Ste.
 Marie, Michigan, delivered two healthy, although seven weeks premature, infants by cesarean section at Marquette General Hospital.
-It is possible that the deliveries occur at different times, thus the delivery interval could be days or even weeks.

 On September 15, 2011, Andreea Barbosa of St. Petersburg, Florida, gave birth to fraternal twins, a boy and a girl, via C-section.

 On October 23, 2020, Kelly Fairhurst of Essex, England, delivered twins, a boy and a girl, at 35 weeks via a planned C-section.

+On December 19 and 20, 2023 Kelsey Hatcher delivered fraternal twin girls at 39 weeks, with one girl delivered vaginally while the other was delivered by C-section the next day, at the University of Alabama at Birmingham Hospital.